christabor/flask_jsondash/docs/data_utils.md

 ## Python modules

 Below is a list of python modules and their methods.
-When in doubt, check the `data_utils` module for more.
+When in doubt, check the overall [data utils](../flask_jsondash/data_utils/) module for more.

 ### `filetree.py`